dreckguy/decryption-challenge/docs/TROUBLE.md

 * new problem emerge - travis new python cannot recognize modules.
 I'm checking what is travis default python version and writing again everything in that.
 * moving everything to python 2..
 * Oh my. the decryption package I found (pycrypto) is broken. searching for another one..
+* forgot to handle secrets in the travis build docker images. need to add a step. for readibility use sepret script file to construct the env file and build the image